aschimmenti/NutriData/README.md

 ### General Analysis

-To see the entire explanatory table about the general analysis click [here](https://github.com/aschimmenti/NutriData/blob/main/metadata.html). --> fix url link to page
+To see the entire explanatory table about the general analysis click [here](https://aschimmenti.github.io/NutriData/metadata.html).

 ### Quality analysis